 Deletes multiple files from the remote system.
 MOVEit Freely implements this by executing the equivalent of an "ls" command, then doing a delete for each filename returned.
 If prompting is on, MOVEit Freely prompts for whether to actually delete the file.
-The response should be "y" or just <Enter> to fetch that file, q to quit, or anything else to not delete the file.
+The responses are: "y" or just <Enter> to fetch that file, q to quit, or anything else to not delete the file.

 Retrieves multiple files from the remote system.
 MOVEit Freely implements this by executing the equivalent of an "ls" command, then doing a get for each filename returned.
 If prompting is on, MOVEit Freely prompts for whether to actually get the file.
-The response should be "y" or just <Enter> to fetch that file, q to quit, or anything else to not transfer the file.
+The responses are: "y" or just <Enter> to fetch that file, q to quit, or anything else to not transfer the file.

 Examples of remotefilemask: